matthiasferch/tsm/README.md

 What's special about tsm?
 -------------------------

-- tsm makes use of Typescript's type annotations to reduce the number of possible bugs.

 - tsm makes use of Javascript's new property definitions to enable GLSL-style swizzle operators:

         let v1 = new vec2();